Arafly/Mern_Stack/Mernstack.md

 `$ npx create-react-app client`

 This will create a new folder in your Todo directory called *client*, where you will add all the react code.

+You'll end up with a project structure like this:

+*image project structure

 In Todo folder open the package.json file.
 Change the "start" code blockand replace with the code below.